adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *7th July - 15th July*

-In the seventh week I focused on exploring RadioGx and PharmacoGx R packages from BHKLab and a statistical test “t-test” to understand how I can implement it in our Shiny App.
+In the seventh week I focused on exploring RadioGx and PharmacoGx R Bioconductor packages from BHKLab and a statistical test “t-test” to understand how I can utilise this for a radiogenomic analysis in in our Shiny App.
+Radiogenomic analysis combines radiobiological data with genomic data to uncover insights into how different cell lines respond to radiation therapy.
+Utilizing tools like the T-test and RadioGx can significantly enhance our understanding of these responses and lead to more effective cancer treatments.

+T-test in Radiogenomic Analysis
+The T-test is a statistical method used to determine if there are significant differences between the means of two groups.
+In the context of radiogenomic analysis, it can be employed to compare the radiation sensitivity of different cell lines or tissue types.

 *15th July - 21th July*

+I updated the correlation matrix to only show the upper triangular area (since the matrix is symmetric), which makes the analysis easier.

 **Week 9 and Week 10**